 GitHub Actions

-In this section, you will learn how to integrate the GitHub actions in to your CI pipeline to trigger a Bright scan on every new commit automatically.
+In this section, you will learn how to integrate the GitHub actions into your CI pipeline to trigger a Bright scan on every new commit automatically.

 A full working example of a GitHub Actions pipeline with Bright can be found here.